EMPLOYER: Ottawa Safety Council

 - Record license plates of dangerous motorists and report to appropriate officials.

 Crossing Guards are the leaders and first line of defence at the crossing locations.
-It may look like a pretty easy job, but it's not to be taken lightly.
+It may look like a easy job, but it's not to be taken lightly.

 Here's what we need from you: